 Time: 9:00 AM - 11:30 AM

 Start at Abai Village (아바이마을), founded by Hamgyeong-do refugees who settled near the port during the Korean War.
 The signature arrival is the gaetbae, a non-powered cable ferry across the channel.
-VisitKorea's current destination content lists the fare as one W500 coin, with passengers helping pull the boat by hook and cable.
+Carry small cash and plan around the practical fare of W500 per rider unless the dock signage says otherwise; passengers usually help pull the boat by hook and cable.

 The same listing gives the ferry's broad operating window as 05:00-23:00 in summer and 05:30-22:30 in winter, open year-round.
 Still, do not plan the final minutes of your return bus around it; weather and local operations can change.